Low Glycemic Foods List | 130 Foods in PDF

 Carbohydrates are an important part of our diets, but not all carb sources are the same.

-When you consume foods and beverages containing carbs, the body converts the carbs into energy, a sort of simple sugar.
+When you consume foods and beverages containing carbs, the body breaks down these carbs into glucose, a form of sugar, which is then used for energy.

-The sugar that enters the bloodstream causes a rise in blood glucose levels.
+Glucose that enters the bloodstream from digested food causes a rise in blood glucose levels.
 Besides sweets, various other foods can also mess with blood sugar levels and have the same impact as high-carb diets.

 What do you do to ensure you consume the right amount of sugar?
 You measure the glycemic index.